UBC-MDS/exploratory-data-viz/chapters/en/slides/module6/module6_03.md

 values also for states with small areas, such as Rhode Island which is barely visible on the map.

-While having the lablels on the x-axis makes them harder to read it will make our bar plot fit in better with the map in the figure layout, which is why we have opted for this encoding here.
+While having the labels on the x-axis makes them harder to read it will make our bar plot fit in better with the map in the figure layout, which is why we have opted for this encoding here.

+We’re setting a pretty low height so that this chart will work well with the figures we are creating in later on in this slide deck.

 ---

-## Placing plots next to each other allows us to make more direct comparisons
+## Placing plots next to each other allows us to make direct comparisons

 ``` python
 # alt.vconcat(choropleth, bars)